26 Feb – 5 March 2020 (8 Nights/9 Days)

 Early morning take an (*optional) elephant up to the magnificent Amber Fort as a group.
 Located high on a hill, Amber fort was built in 1592 and its’ name is said to derive from the many jewels that are used for decoration inside.

-After visiting the fort, you’ll have an opportunity to visit a textile and block printing factory as well as the Hawa Mahal, City Palace, do some shopping at its famous Bazaar (only for the fearless!)
+After visiting the fort, you’ll have an opportunity to visit a block printing and carpet factory, gemstone and jewellery store, as well as the Hawa Mahal and City Palace.
 Relax in the evening and enjoy some traditional Rajasthani cuisine.

 Meals – Breakfast and Dinner

-On the way have morning tea at the Viceroy Club so well known in both movies now the “The First and Second Best Marigold Hotel” (locally known as the Narain Niwas Palace).
+On the way have morning tea at the Viceroy Club so well known in both movies now the “The First and Second Best Marigold Hotel” (locally known as the Castle Kanota).

 Meals – Breakfast and Morning Tea